ryancooper/course-info/README.md

 instructor were to open up GitHub, they would be able to see your solutions on the GitHub web page.

-Just because your code has been commited on your local machine, that doens't mean that it has been **submitted**; it needs to be on GitHub.
+Just because your code has been commited on your local machine does not mean that it has been **submitted**; it needs to be on GitHub.

-Here are a few guideline steps for a process of submitting your solutions:
+Here are a few guidelines for submitting your solutions:

 1. Look at your current repository status.